Top 10 Best Sites

 Looking for a dating site you can trust?
 Search no more.

-For example, in 2012, Match launched its Stir events.
-Most recently, in 2017 Match introduced members to Missed Connections in an attempt to blend online dating with offline dating.
-Here’s everything you need to know about this tool:
+For example, in 2012, Match launched its Stir events to bring its members together in real life.
+Then, in 2017 Match introduced members to Missed Connections in an attempt to blend online dating with offline dating.
+Here’s everything you need to know about this new and exciting tool:

 The first step is to log into the Match app (iOS or Android) and go to the Missed Connections page.
-You’ll see it next to the Search, Daily Matches, Mutual Matches, Reverse Matches, Messages, Interests, and Events pages, among others.
+You’ll see it next to the Search, Daily Matches, Mutual Matches, Reverse Matches, Messages, Interests, and Events pages and the bottom of the screen.

 As the Missed Connections page says, “You could be crossing paths with Match members every day without realizing it.
 Missed Connections is your chance to finally say, ‘Hi.'”

-Once you do this, Match will be able to use your location to find people who’ve been in the same bars, restaurants, parks, gyms, and other places as you at the same time.
+Once you do this, Match will be able to use your smartphone’s location data to find people who’ve been in the same bars, restaurants, parks, gyms, and other places as you at about the same time.

 Next, Match will show you a feed of compatible matches like it normally does.
-However, this feed is based on your location and criteria, but your location is the biggest priority.
+However, this feed relies heavily on your location to highlight compatible dates in close proximity to you.

 Once someone catches your eye, you’ll do all the same stuff you normally would on Match, including view their profile and photos, “like” them, ask them to use matchPhone, and email them.

 The whole point is to make it less awkward to break the ice with a total stranger.
 You could try something simple like, “Hey, I saw you were hiking in Griffith Park last Sunday too!
 Are there any other trails you like?
 It’d be great to meet up sometime and compare notes.”